pwr-Solaar/Solaar/docs/rules.md

 `MouseProcess` conditions are true if the process for the window under the mouse or the window's Window manager class or instance name starts with their string argument.

+`Device` conditions are true if a particular device originated the notification.
 `Active` conditions are true if a particular device is active.
-`Active` conditions take one argument, which is the Serial number or Unit ID of a device, as shown in Solaar's detail pane.
+`Device` and `Active` conditions take one argument, which is the Serial number or Unit ID of a device, as shown in Solaar's detail pane.

 `Setting` conditions check the value of a Solaar setting on a device.